mariangibala/gimi-theme-ghost/README.md

 # Gimi Theme

-If you want to just use the theme - grab files from the release folder and proceed with the documentation.
+If you want to just use the theme - grab files from the release folder and proceed with the documentation: https://mariangibala.github.io/gimi-theme-ghost/

 #### Scripts: